fraawlen/cassette/README.md

 - [Third-Party Visual Resources](#credits)
 - [Mirrors](#mirrors)

+## Status <a name="status"></a>

+> [!Warning]
+> Cassette is currently in an Alpha state and is actively developped on a separate branch (0.3-dev).
+Core features are not yet frozen, especially for CGUI.
+Notably, version 0.3 will upgrade its API to C23 and the UI model is completely reworked both on the end-user and API sides.
+Documentation, along with manpages are also currently in the works.
+0.3 is also multiplatform, supporting both X11 and Wayland.

 ## Overview <a name="overview"></a>

 #### [CGUI - Cassette Graphics](cgui)

-The main component of the framework - a retained-mode X11 GUI toolkit library designed as a universal interface, equally targeting desktop, laptop, mobile, and miscellaneous devices with more or less limited inputs.
+The main component of the framework, a highly-opiniated X11 GUI toolkit library directly written on top of XCB and designed to be as consistent as possible, all while targeting desktop, laptop, mobile, and miscellaneous devices with more or less limited inputs.
 All thanks to a flexible and responsive grid layout, simple widget appearance, and an advanced configuration system powered by CCFG, allowing one to tailor the theme, behavior, keybinds and input interpretation for each device class.

 #### [CCFG - Cassette Configuration](ccfg)